hallz/massPix/README.md

 imzMLparse - file path to imzMLConverter

 percentage.deiso - Defines the proportion of total pixels to select, at random, to produce a subset of the image.
-This step speeds up the image processing, by performing deisotoping on a subset of the image and then applying it to all pixels.
+This step speeds up the image processing, by performing pre-processing (deisotoping, spectral feature selection, and filtering to remove missing values) on a subset of the image and then applying it to all pixels.

-steps - Sequence of values between 0 and 1 that define the thresholds of missing values to test
+steps - Sequence of values between 0 and 1, incrementing in 0.05 that define the proportion of missing values to test

-imagedata.in - Dataframe containing image - does not need to be defined by user.
+imagedata.in - Dataframe containing image generated by massPix - does not need to be defined by user.

 norm.type - "TIC" or "median" or "standards" or "none" are the options.
 These are different ways to normalise the data, suggest to use "TIC". "standards" may be used when using an internal standard(s)